Sweet & Spicy Pears Paired with Cardamom Cashew Cream

 - Combine the water, coconut sugar, cinnamon sticks, and fresh ginger in a large pot.
 Bring to a low boil, reduce to a simmer, and cook for about 30 minutes.

-- Peel the pears using a vegetable peeler.
-Rub the outside of the pears with lemons to prevent them from turning brown.
+- Rub the peeled pears with lemons to prevent them from turning brown.

 - Squeeze the remaining juice from the lemons and add to the simmering liquid.

 - Add the pears to the liquid and bring everything to a low boil.
-Once boiling reduce heat to simmer and allow to simmer, uncovered, for 30 minutes.
+Once boiling, reduce heat to simmer and simmer uncovered for 30 minutes.
 Remove the pears and place in a shallow bowl.

 - Remove two to three cups of the simmer liquid, straining out the spices, and place in a smaller saucepan.
 Allow to heat at a low boil for about 30 minutes, reducing the liquid to a syrup.

-- Serve the pears on individual plates with a side scoop of the Cashew Cardamom Cream and a drizzle of the syrup.
+- Serve the pears on individual plates with a side scoop of the Cashew Cardamom Cream (recipe below) and a drizzle of syrup.